NodeByteHosting/assets/markdown/legal/terms.md

 Should automatic billing fail to occur for any reason, the Company will issue an electronic invoice indicating that you must proceed manually, within a certain timeframe, with the full payment corresponding to the billing period as indicated on the invoice.

 ## Free Trial:
-When using our 7 days free trial, you must ensure you keep a copy of your data.
-If you wish to continue your subscription you will need to upgradge this.
+If you are using our Free Trial for Minecraft Servers this is a 7 day trial, Once the Trial is coming to an end you will get an email to ask if you wish to cancel this or upgrade this.
+If you need support on this.
+Please get in touch with the support team.

 ## Subscription Period:
 The subscription period begins upon initial purchase and activation of the Service and will continue to renew every 30 days until Cancelled by You.